AnaLucyGDL/AnaLucyGDL/README.md

 ### Lucy Guzmán 🖍

 Hi there~.
 My name is Ana Lucia, but everyone calls me Lucy.
+And I like it.

 I am a student of an engineering career in software development, and the programming languages that I'm learning, and hope to dominate, are CSS, C#, JavaScript, C++, and others.
 Of course, I'm open to learn about more languajes/technologies.